strongloop/strongloop/CONTRIBUTING.md

 Contributing to strongloop is easy.
 In a few simple steps:

-  * Ensure that your effort is aligned with the project’s roadmap by talking to the maintainers, especially if you are going to spend a lot of time on it.
+  * Ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a lot of time on it.